mitre/inspec/docs-chef-io/content/inspec/resources/os.md

 - `:name` - the operating system name, such as `centos`
 - `:family` - the operating system family, such as `redhat`
-- `:release` - the version of the operating system, such as `7.3.1611`
+- `:release` - the version of the operating system as a string, such as `7.3.1611`
 - `:arch` - the architecture of the operating system, such as `x86_64`
+- `:version` - the version of the operating system as a semantic version object, suitable for semantic version comparisons

 ## Examples